HarrisonWismer/RadialProfile/README.md

 Once the steps above are complete there should be a new folder called RadialProfiles present at the specified output path.

-Note that the files present will differ slightly depending on whether or not the downstream analysis was run.
-Any difference will be noted below with **DS** tag.
-The organization is as follows:

-RadialProfiles (folder) -> Folder For Each Sample -> Folder For Each ROI Within Sample
+RadialProfiles (folder) -> Folder For Each Sample/Scene -> Folder For Each ROI Within Sample

 The RadialProfiles folder contains:
 - A folder for each scene
-- **DS:** SceneMeanMinRads.txt -> A file containing the mean minimum radius which contains the specified fraction of the total intensity for each scene/sample.

-Each Sample folder contains:
+Each Sample/Scene folder contains:
 - A folder for each ROI
-- sceneName_table.csv -> A CSV file with a row for each ROI in the scene/sample with the following columns/attributes:
+- sceneName_Table.csv -> A CSV file with a row for each ROI in the scene/sample with the following columns/attributes:
 	- The ROI Number
+	- The relative Y coordinate of the radial centerpoint (Adjusted in terms of the cropped image coordinates)
 	- The relative X coordinate of the radial centerpoint (Adjusted in terms of the cropped image coordinates)
-	- The relative Y coordinate of the radial centerpoint (Adjusted in terms of the cropped image coordinates)
+	- The absolute Y coordinate of the radial centerpoint (In terms of the original image)
 	- The absolute X coordinate of the radial centerpoint (In terms of the original image)
-	- The absolute Y coordinate of the radial centerpoint (In terms of the original image)
-	- The path to the Radial.csv file which contains the (x,y) pairs generated from the radial profile analysis
+	- The path to the Radial.csv file which contains the radial profile values for each specified channel for each ROI.
 	- The path to the radial profile plot
-	- The path to the ROI TIFF image file

-- **DS:** sceneName_table.csv will be **replaced** by **SceneName_MasterTable.csv** a CSV file containing a row for each ROI with the following columns/attributes:
-	- All of the afformentioned fields contained in sceneName_table.csv
-	- The Fraction specified by the user
-	- The Minimum Radius containing the specified fraction of the total intensity for each ROI
-	- RadialNormalizedPath -> Contains the paht to the radial profile data where x values have been normalized per the protocol (see below)
-	- RadialPlotNormalizedPath.csv -> Contains the path to the plot of the normalized radial profile data

 Each ROI folder contains:
-- ROI_n.tiff -> Cropped ROI region saved in a .tiff file for the nth ROI defined
+- ROI_n_Channel_m.tiff -> Cropped ROI region saved in a .tiff file for the nth ROI defined and the mnth channel specified.
 - RadialPlot.png -> A basic plot of the radial profile
-- Radial.csv -> The resulting data from the radial profile analysis containing (x,y) pairs.
-(Can be read into numpy with the np.loadtxt() function)
+- Radial.csv -> The resulting data from the radial profile analysis with x values in the Distance column and y values in the channel_n column.

-- **DS:**
-	- RadialNormalized.csv -> (x,y) pairs resulting from the radial profile analysis in which x values (distances) have been normalized per the protocol (see below)
-	- RadialPlotNormalized.png -> Plot of normalized radial profile

 - **Note:**
-	- Both Radial.csv and RadialNormalized.csv can be read into an array easily with numpy using np.loadtxt(path, delimiter=",")
+	- Radial.csv can be read into a dataframe easily with pandas using pd.read_csv("Radial.csv", index_col = "Distance [Units]")
-	- Any of the CSV tables can be read in with pandas using pd.read_csv(path, index_col="ROI")
+	- The master scene tables can be read in with pandas using pd.read_csv(path, index_col="ROI")

-## Optional Analysis (Work In Progress):
-Currently, an analysis method inspired by the RAMP protocol as described in [Guardia et al. 2019](https://journals.plos.org/plosbiology/article?id=10.1371/journal.pbio.3000279#sec002) is implemented with the following steps:

-1. Given the Radial Profile plot distribution calculated for each ROI, normalize the distances (X-Values) using the largest circle present.
-This effectively normalizes all distance values to be between 0 and 1.
-2. Define a fraction f (0.00 < f <= 1.00).
-The analysis procedure finds the minimum radius size that incorporates fraction f of the total itensity.
-3.